-Nights in Rodanthe, a 2008 melodrama staring Richard Gere and Diane Lane, was set in a picturesque beach house in North Carolina known as Serendipity.
-When the rising water levels started washing Serendipity away threatening complete destruction, a couple of film’s fans decided to buy and rescue the house.
+Nights in Rodanthe, a 2008 melodrama starring Richard Gere and Diane Lane, was set in a picturesque beach house in North Carolina known as Serendipity.
+When the rising water levels started washing Serendipity away, threatening destruction, a couple of film fans decided to buy and rescue the house.
 They moved the wooden construction to safety and restored it to mimic the movie interiors with impressive attention to detail.
 Now renamed The Inn at Rodanthe, the house is available as a beautiful holiday rental where you can feel like on the set of Nights in Rodanthe.

 Nights in Rodanthe Movie

 Hotel Chelsea in New York is a real treat for all film and art lovers.
 Built in the 19th century, it housed dozens of famous residents over the years, including Stanley Kubrick, Uma Thurman, Pink Floyd, and Madonna, to mention a few.
 In addition, Leonard Cohen and Janis Joplin had an affair here, which was later immortalized in two of his songs, and Jack Kerouac wrote On The Road while staying at the hotel.
 So it comes with no surprise that the iconic Hotel Chelsea has featured in many famous films: Warhol’s classic Chelsea Girls, Nine 1/2 Weeks, Léon: The Professional and The Interpreter.
 Unfortunately, the hotel is closed for renovation, but it will open in early 2022, so keep your eyes peeled!